 Collecting this information

-The majority of information that we collect will have been supplied by you in the course of the application process, e.g. from your application form and interview.
+The majority of information that we collect will have been supplied by you in the course of the application process e.g. from your application form and interview.
 Examples of other types of information collected include references and health data.

 You will also be asked to provide equal opportunities information.
 This is not mandatory information – if you don’t provide it, it will not affect your application.
+Where we are required to monitor and report on equalities data in accordance with the Public Sector Equality Duty (PSED), reporting will be of anonymised data only.

-We do not collect more information than we need to fulfil our stated purposes and will not retain it for longer than is necessary
+We do not collect more information than we need to fulfil our stated purposes and will not retain it for longer than is necessary.

 Storing this information

-We hold applicant data for a reasonable period in accordance with legal requirements and this will generally be destroyed after x months.
+We hold applicant data for a reasonable period in accordance with legal requirements and this will generally be destroyed after 12 months; unless you are appointed when the recruitment paperwork will form part of your employee personnel file.
+An Employee Privacy Notice is provided to all employees on starting.

-We will not share your data with any third parties for marketing purposes or store any of your information outside the European Economic Area.
+We will not share your data with any third parties for marketing purposes.
 The information you provide will be held securely by us and/or our data processors whether the information is in electronic or physical format.

 Consent

 If we have consent to use your personal information for any particular reason, you have the right to remove your consent at any time by contacting the Information Compliance Team.

+International data transfers

+Employee related personal data held directly by the City Corporation is not routinely transferred to countries outside the EEA.
+However, certain data processed by third parties on behalf of the City Corporation may be transferred, for instance organisations based outside the EEA or operating on a global basis may need to transfer or store your data outside the EEA.
+We will put in place additional protections on your personal information if it leaves the UK ranging from secure way of transferring data to ensuring we have a robust contract in place with that third party.
+Links to each organisation’s privacy notice will also be supplied where this occurs.

 Your rights regarding your personal information

 Under data protection legislation, you have the right to request access to information about you that we hold, also known as a Subject Access Request.
 You will not have to pay a fee to access your personal information (or exercise any of the other rights listed below).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive or we may refuse to comply with the request in such circumstances.